scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 apparently it was national hot dog day so I felt like celebrating with some.

+### Day 401

+Soylent for lunch today, but then got picked up by a friend while I was on my walk and went to the store.
+So then I had a few chicken wings and some asparagus as well.
+Later on, I ate the rest of the chicken wings for dinner and ate some vegi-sticks for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/